open-power/hostboot/src/import/hwpf/fapi2/docs/topics/README.md

 ### fapi2::ReturnCode and error_scope.H

 For smaller platforms, a fapi::ReturnCode is nothing but a uint64_t.
-For larger platforms fapi2::ReturnCode inherits from a (TBD) FFDC object.
+For larger platforms fapi2::ReturnCode inherits from an FFDC object.

-There should be nothing to do for error_scope.H
+This difference is contained in return_code.H, and noted with the preprocessor macro FAPI2_NO_FFDC.

-### fapi2::FirstFailureData (FFDC (work in progress))
+Define FAPI2_NO_FFDC to get the simple representation of fapi2::ReturnCode, and undefine it to get the FFDC class included.

-The platform specific FFDC object will need to be implemented, but the tooling to generate the FFDC functions used in FAPI_ASSERT will be provided.
+error_scope.H refers to platform specific macros which can be defined in plat_error_scope.H.

 ### Attributes